Homepage

 UK Sport cannot offer funding directly to athletes outside of those nominated by their Olympic or Paralympic National Governing Body, therefore your first point of contact should be your sport.

-What is UK Sport’s relationship with the English Institute of Sport?
+What is UK Sport’s relationship with the UK Sports Institute?

-The English Institute of Sport is a wholly owned subsidiary of UK Sport.
-A registered company limited by guarantee it has its own independent board chaired by John Steele.
+The UK Sports Institute is a wholly owned subsidiary of UK Sport.
+A registered company limited by guarantee it has its own independent board chaired by John Dowson.
 They provide expert support services including Sport Medicine, Physiotherapy, Strength & Conditioning, Physiology, Performance Nutrition, Sports Psychology, Biomechanics, Performance Analysis, Performance Lifestyle, Soft Tissue Therapy and Talent Identification, in order to deliver world class performances.

 How much money does UK Sport invest in events?

-Through the Gold Event Series, UK Sport will invest over £27m of National Lottery funding to help support the bidding and staging of major international sporting events in the UK up to 2019.
+We will invest over £40m of National Lottery funding in support of a £150m programme to host major international sporting events in the UK from 2013-2023.

 Who can I speak to about research and innovation?

-The English Institute of Sport, UK Sport’s science, medicine and technology arm, are responsibly for research and innovation.
-Please visit the EIS website for guidance.
+The UK Sports Institute, UK Sport’s science, medicine and technology arm, are responsibly for research and innovation.

 How do I complain about a National Governing Body?